When my wife and I were married in 2009, I couldn't resist spoiling my bride.

 2. Get Disciplined Across the Board

-3. Look for Quick Wins
+3. Look for Easy Wins

-4. Work the System to Tackle Debt
+4. Work the System

 I was ferocious at identifying ways to manage the debt, taking advantage of balance transfer opportunities to secure lower interest rates, automating over 10% of our household income toward debt repayment and savings and making extra payments whenever I could.

 Balance transfers, which allow you to move your balance from one credit card to another for an introductory period of reduced or no interest while you hack away at the balance, required the most discipline.
-Before doing a transfer, I always called my existing bank first, and occasionally they actually extended a low rate to entice me to stay.
-If they didn't, I looked around for the best opportunity—ideally a card with no (or low) annual fees and the best interest rate.
+Before doing a transfer, I always called my existing bank first, and occasionally they extended a low rate to entice me to stay.
+If they didn't, I looked around for the best opportunity — ideally a card with no (or low) annual fees and the best interest rate.
 After choosing one, I set a calendar reminder to renegotiate after the introductory period or transfer again elsewhere.
 Then, after making the transfer, I had to be diligent in my payments.
 I knew if I transferred and waited a month or two to start making payments, fees would pile up as I procrastinated.

 On the savings front, I made a list of all of our bills and then contacted each of the companies to arrange automatic payments from my checking account.
 Even though I was hesitant to automate them all at once, I started with the ones I sometimes forgot to pay to eliminate any late fees.
-Gradually, I asked some of my providers to change my payment dates to soon after payday, which meant after getting paid, my bills would be deducted immediately, and then I would know what I had left.
+I also asked some of my providers to change my payment dates to soon after payday, which meant after getting paid, my bills would be deducted immediately, and then I would know what I had left.

 I also designated about 10% of my pay to go into a separate savings account automatically, then used those funds to disperse further payments where they were needed most.
 I used those funds to target the debt with the highest interest first, although when one of my cards was nearly paid off, I liked to focus on that for a quick win.